boschresearch/statestream/docs/synapse_pools.md

 * **weight_shapes** (type: list(list(str))): A shape for each weight matrix (see also [this](shapes.md)).
 * **avgout**, **maxout** (type: int): Integer specifying a factor for the number of features used for maxout or avgout.
 The default is 1 for both and has no effect.
 * **ppp** (type: list(list(int))): A Pre-Processing Projection dimension for each source neuron-pool.
 This projection is a convolution with receptive field sizes equal to one, altering (pre-processing, selecting) the source's features.
 The default is 0 for all sources and ignores this pre-processing step.
+* **M** (type: [int, int]): A final linear transformation M (dense or convolutional) can be applied on the product over sums of the SP.
+If set, the first integer specifies the new target feature dimension for the previous transformation (product, sum).
+The second integer specifies the receptive field size of the transformation M. With this, an MLP can be realized inside a single SP, where W_0_0 transforms the input into some hidden feature space (of dimension M[0]) and the transformation M maps this hidden (SP internal, memory-less) state onto the post-synaptic activation.
+With this transformation M, the space of possible functions realized with a single SP gets increased significantly.
+By default this transformation is ignored.
+* **func** (type: string): Specifies the function for a functional synapse-pool (see below).
+By default, this is not set and the synapse-pool is treated as described here.

 If **NOSPRING** is added as a tag for a SP, this SP will not enforce NP attraction forces in the main visualization.